Companhia Siderurgica Nacional (SID) Shares Decline Despite Market Challenges

-The stock of Companhia Siderurgica Nacional (NYSE: SID) has decreased by -2.64 when compared to last closing price of 2.65.
-Despite this, the company has experienced a -4.80% fall in its stock price over the last five trading sessions.
+Companhia Siderurgica Nacional (NYSE: SID)’s stock price has decreased by -5.47 compared to its previous closing price of 2.56.
+However, the company has seen a -10.70% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Companhia Siderurgica Nacional (NYSE: SID) Right Now?

-, and the 36-month beta value for SID is at 1.77.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 1 as “sell.”
+Moreover, the 36-month beta value for SID is 1.77.
+Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 1 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now